bsnirmalraj/bsnirmalraj/README.md

 💻 I'm a fervent advocate for data-driven decision-making, and I'm always ready to craft impactful data visualizations.

-📧 You can reach out to me at: bsnirmalraj@gmail.com
+📧 You can reach out to me at: bsnirmalraj@outlook.com or bsnirmalraj@gmail.com

 🔗 Connect with me on LinkedIn: https://www.linkedin.com/in/bsnirmalraj/